ONSdigital/dp/guides/INSTALLING.md

 ### CMD

 All of the services in the [web](#web-journey), [publishing](#publishing-journey) and [CMD](#cmd-journeys) journeys need to be run for the full CMD journey to work.
 This journey includes importing data, publishing it and testing the public journey.

+> You will want to make sure you have access to the Neptune test instance as well, if you want the entire CMD journey to be accessible.
+Details on how to set this up can be found [here](https://github.com/ONSdigital/dp/blob/main/guides/NEPTUNE.md).

 Use the following alternative commands: